 We own a partially automated distribution freezer located outside of Pittsburg, Texas, which includes 125,000 square feet of storage area.
 We operate a commercial egg operation in Pittsburg, Texas and a pork grow-out operation in Jefferson, Georgia.
 We own administrative office buildings in Pittsburg, Texas and Atlanta, Georgia; an office building in Mexico City, which houses our Mexican marketing offices; and an office building in Broadway, Virginia, which houses additional sales and marketing, research and development, and support activities.
-We lease an office building in Querétaro, Mexico, which houses our Mexican administrative functions, and a building in Richardson, Texas, which houses our computer data center.
+We lease an office building in Richardson, Texas, which houses our Computer data center.
 Our corporate offices share a building with JBS USA in Greeley, Colorado.